automotiveMastermind/condo/docs/tutorials/docker.md

 ## Prepare
-In the `Prepare` target, condo will look for a few files at the root of your repository or in a `Docker` folder:
+In the `Prepare` target, condo will look for a few files and respective executables at the root of your repository or in a `Docker` folder:
 1. `dockerfile`
 2. `dockerfile.debug`
 3. `docker-compose`

-Condo will apply your specifications and options to perpare:
+Condo will apply your specifications and options to prepare:

 ```bash
 docker build